-The Bay Area Air Quality Management District is the regional agency responsible for protecting air quality in the nine-county Bay Area.
-Connect with the Air District via Twitter, Facebook, and YouTube.
+The is the regional agency responsible for protecting air quality in the nine-county Bay Area.
+Connect with the Air District via Twitter, Facebook and YouTube.
+For more information about Spare the Air, visit sparetheair.org.

 Air District Communications Office 375 Beale Street, Suite 600, San Francisco, CA 94105 - (415) 749-4900 Air District Homepage | News Releases